 The Appeal Board shall consist of an impartial Hearing Officer appointed by the City for the purpose of conducting a hearing and ruling on the appeal.
 The Hearing Officer shall be a person with experience in law, human resources, mediation or arbitration.
-The Hearing Officer shall be chosen, for each appeal, from a list of qualified and interested persons, by agreement of the City and the employee who requests the hearing.
-The costs and expenses of the hearing and any fees paid to the Hearing Officer shall be the responsibility of the City.
+The Hearing Officer shall be chosen, by the City and all costs and expenses of the hearing and any fees paid to the Hearing Officer shall be the responsibility of the City.